openclarity/openclarity/README.md

 Kubeclarity is using [k8schain](https://github.com/google/go-containerregistry/tree/main/pkg/authn/k8schain#k8schain) of google/go-containerregistry for authenticating to the registries.
 If the necessary service credentials are not discoverable by the k8schain, they can be defined via secrets described below.

+In addition, if service credentials are not located in "kubeclarity" Namespace, please set CREDS_SECRET_NAMESPACE to kubeclarity Deployment.
+When using helm [charts](/charts), CREDS_SECRET_NAMESPACE is set to the release namespace installed kubeclarity.

 ### Amazon ECR

 Create an [AWS IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) with `AmazonEC2ContainerRegistryFullAccess` permissions.